ivangfr/springboot-elk-prometheus-grafana/README.md

 - ### movies-api

   `Spring Boot` Web Java application that exposes a REST API for managing jobs.
-Its endpoints are displayed in the picture below
+Its endpoints are displayed in the picture below.

   ![movies-api](images/movies-api-swagger.png)